 Infant weight gain should not be less than 20g of weight daily.

-• A breastfed baby will usually grow more rapidly in the first 2-3 months than a formula fed baby.
+- A breastfed baby will usually grow more rapidly in the first 2-3 months than a formula fed baby.
 After this period, their growth slows down.
-This is why it is important to check your baby’s weigh gain according to breastfed baby growth charts, if your baby is breastfed.
+This is why it is essential to check your baby’s weight gain according to breastfed baby growth charts if your baby is breastfed.

-• The newest WHO growth charts can evaluate each individual baby’s growth according to breastfed or formula fed differences and individual ethnicity. (link below)
+The newest WHO growth charts can evaluate each individual baby’s growth according to breastfed or formula fed differences and individual ethnicity.

 Looking for an infant height weight chart or baby weight calculator?

 Here is a list of some online baby weight charts...

 Breastfed Baby weight and height calculator by www.kellymom.com

 Common Causes of Weight Loss

 Excessive infant weight loss is a problem that is commonly associated with sleepiness and separation from the mother.